Employment Tribunal claims fees

 At the start of every case, we provide an estimate of the likely cost to be incurred.
-This estimate will be based upon our experience of similar cases.
+This estimate will be based on our experience with similar cases.
 We will keep you regularly updated on the costs incurred on a monthly basis by sending monthly invoices.

-For details of the experience and qualifications of our Solicitors, please see https://www.dphlegal.com/our-team/.
+For details on the experience and qualifications of our Solicitors, please see https://www.dphlegal.com/our-team/.